nuxeo-sandbox/nuxeo-s3-utils/README.md

 ## Features
 ### Operations
-The plugin contributes the following operations to be used in an Automation Chain:
+The plugin contributes the following operations to be used in an Automation Chain.

+**WARNING**: For security reason, the operations that read/write S3 are, by default, restricted to administrators when called from REST.
+See below the details and how to tune the behavior.

 * **Files > S3 Utils: Upload** (ID: `S3Utils.Upload`)
   * Upload a file to S3